shanmo/orcvio-covariance-python/README.md

 ## about

-This repo implements the mono version of [OrcVIO](https://moshan.cf/orcvio_githubpage/), and is developed for analyzing its covariance.
+- this repo implements the mono version of [OrcVIO](https://moshan.cf/orcvio_githubpage/), and is developed for analyzing its covariance.
+- the original msckf is in the `msckf` branch

 ## environment setup